percona/proxysql-admin-tool-doc/docs/psh-detailed-options.md

 To sync a specific server combine this option with the [server](#server)  option.

-Please note that When *caching_sha2_password* is used as an auth-plugin for a user, it is expected that *authentication_string* may differ across PXC DB nodes (because of salting).
-Consequently, after a failover or manual switch of the writer node, *syncusers* will detect these variations and trigger a DELETE and then CREATE operation for such users.
-This will not cause downtime nor affect connected clients, as the entire set of changes is committed in a single operation.
+When using caching_sha2_password as the authentication plugin, the authentication_string may differ across PXC nodes.
+This difference is because the plugin uses salting.
+This process adds random data to the password before hashing to ensure that even identical passwords result in unique hashes for improved security.
+Consequently, after a failover or manual switch of the writer node, the *syncusers* option detects these variations, triggers a DELETE, and then CREATE operation for these users.
+The changes are committed in a single operation and do not cause downtime or affect connected clients.

 ## syncusers